Muscle Tension

 • Bad posture

 Both estrogen and progesterone play a part in causing muscle tension.
-First, estrogen exercises an inhibitive affect on the stress-hormone cortisol.
+First, estrogen helps regulate the production of cortisol, the "stress hormone."
 When estrogen is too low, levels of cortisol rise, raising blood pressure and blood sugar.
 Extended high levels of cortisol in the face of low estrogen levels causes the muscles in the body to tighten and become fatigued.

-Progesterone has a calming affect on the body and mind.
+Progesterone also affects the muscles.
 When levels of progesterone begin to drop prior to menopause, muscles tend to become tense.

 Continue reading to find out the best treatment options for muscle tension.

 Lifestyle changes are the least obtrusive form of treating muscle tension.
 A woman who suffers from muscle tension should first try simple muscle stretches.
-It´s also a good idea to make sure to get enough sleep and eat a healthy diet high in nutrients.
+It's also important to get enough sleep and eat a healthy diet high in protein and essential micronutrients.

-Alternative medicines are the next step on the path to treatment.
-These often involve herbs, vitamins, and supplements.
-It´s important to realize that there are some alternative medicines, sometimes called natural remedies, which will treat the symptoms but not the underlying cause of muscle tension.
-Because muscle tension is causes largely by hormonal imbalance during menopause, find herbs that help to stimulate natural hormonal production.
-Another form of alternative medicine that can help alleviate muscle tension is acupuncture or massage.
+Alternative medicines are the next tier.
+These often involve herbal supplements, vitamins, and techniques like therapeutic massage.
+It's important to realize that there are some alternative medicines, sometimes called natural remedies, which will treat the symptoms but not the underlying cause of muscle tension.
+Because muscle tension largely due to hormonal imbalance, herbs that help to stimulate natural hormonal production are ideal.

-Click the following link to learn specific treatments for muscle tension, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don´t seem to help, drugs and surgery.
+Click on the following link to learn specific treatments for muscle tension, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don't seem to help, medications.
 The most effective treatments typically combine lifestyle changes and alternative medicines.